 There are other significant resources on Mark's Gospel, for instance, John Blanchard's 'Read, Mark, Learn' (which was so helpful to me as a young Christian) and Rico Tice's 'Christianity Explored'.
 But Mark Time! is different from both of those valuable works.

-The stand-alone Mark Time! book, along with its four free audio CDs, will repay careful reading.
+The stand-alone Mark Time! book will repay careful reading.
 It gives a clear, no- nonsense explanation of the whole of Mark's Gospel, in 52 very short and easy-to-read chapters.
 Each chapter contains the whole text of Mark's Gospel on which it comments.
 The Bible versions, used in equal measure, are New International Version, New American Standard Bible, English Standard Version, and New King James Version.
-Having said the book is a 'stand- alone' title, it is important to note that each book includes a Mark Time! audio 4 CD set of 52 short sessions, each one mirroring both the text of Mark's Gospel and the explanation from the Mark Time! book.
-Reading and hearing really help to cement the blessing of time spent in Mark Time.
+Having said the book is a 'stand- alone' title.

-And the good news is that there is also an optional Mark Time! correspondence course which is simple without being simplistic, and which enables anyone following it to be sure that he or she has understood the text properly.
+And the good news is that there is also two optional Mark Time! correspondence courses which is simple without being simplistic, and which enables anyone following it to be sure that he or she has understood the text properly.
 You will find it enjoyable to use.
 Churches and groups find such correspondence courses extremely valuable both in reaching out with the gospel and in nurturing new Christians, or those needing a refresher course.
-The book and audio 4 CD set are the basis for the correspondence course.
-(Bear in mind they include the text of Mark's Gospel).

 As well as the obvious blessing and benefit any of the four segments can be to an individual, and to a church or a fellowship, this Mark Time! initiative is eagerly awaited in some prison chaplaincies, through Christian Prison Resources Ministries.
 Bible studies, Christian Unions, Youth Groups, and work-place fellowships all come to mind as potential beneficiaries.